lvlrt/lvlrt.github.io/_posts/2017-02-02-running-a-terminal-command-through-a-proxy.md

   - terminal
   - tor
 ---
-Sometimes, running a full VPN is not necessary, or there is not enough bandwidth for all your traffic.
-In cases of using Tor for example, tunneling all your traffic can even be dangerous!
+Sometimes, running a full [VPN](https://en.wikipedia.org/wiki/Virtual_private_network) is not necessary, or there is not enough bandwidth for all your traffic.
+In cases of using [Tor](https://www.torproject.org/) for example, tunneling all your traffic can even be dangerous!
-So you can specify per command you execute if you want to have it tunnel its web traffic through the proxy.
+So there is a way to specify per command or program if you want to have it tunnel its web traffic through the proxy or not.
+This tool is called `proxychains`.

-If you, for example want to download a file through the proxy with the wget command.
+If you, for example want to download a file through a proxy with the `wget` command.
 Just prepend the command with `proxychains` and done!
 ```
 $ proxychains wget www.remoteserver.com/fileIneed
 [proxychains] config file found: /etc/proxychains.conf